Turkey Season is Here

-Following four simple steps can help keep you and your family safe from food poisoning at home.
+Following these four simple steps can help keep you and your family safe from food poisoning at home.

 CLEAN: Wash hands and surfaces often